 Honeybees face many threats throughout the year, but in late summer and early fall yellowjacket wasps are a particular hazard.
 They have been known to attack bee colonies and will take both bees and honey.

-As you probably well know, wasps are also a nuisance to us, especially when trying to eat outdoors in the sunshine.
-However, know that although they are annoying, yellowjackets are important to our ecosystem as they prey on certain insect pests while also helping to remove dead animal and plant matter.
+As you probably well know, wasps are also a nuisance to us, especially when we are trying to eat outdoors in the sunshine.
+However, even though they are annoying, yellowjackets are important to our ecosystem as they prey on certain insect pests while also helping to remove dead animal and plant matter.